tonyx/blazorBookLibrary/Docs/Technical_HOWTO.md

 ### 2.3 Future Multi-Node Evolution
 The system is designed with a future transition to a multi-node, client-heavy architecture in mind:
 *   **WebAssembly Client**: Moving towards a Blazor WebAssembly frontend.
+(Done: InteractiveAuto  )
 *   **REST API Layer**: Interactions will be handled via REST API client wrappers.
+(Done)

 *   **Service Wrappers**: The existing service implementations would be substituted with API-based implementations to maintain the same interface while calling remote endpoints.
+(Done)

 ---
 *Note: Ensure that the `.env` file in the server directory is never committed to source control if it contains production credentials.*